#OurMoment: The women changing lives in Myanmar’s displacement camps

 Within these volatile political experiences, women, and particularly women belonging to ethnic nationality groups, have experienced ongoing and systematic violence, often at the hands of the military that purports to protect its citizens.

 One woman was recently raped by multiple members of the military as she was working on a tea farm.
-She was convinced not to report the assault by her village chief, given a measly AUD$30 as compensation.
+She was convinced not to report the sexual assault by her village chief, given a measly AUD$30 as compensation.
 This didn’t even cover her medical expenses.

 Fighting between the Myanmar Government and the ethnic Ta’ang State Liberation Army in northern Shan State began over 50 years ago.
 In their attempts to quell conflict, the military has been accused of using sexual violence against women and girls as a purposeful tactic of oppression.